 “In addition to adding coverage for vehicles that were not already in our portfolio, we are also expanding our current offering by matching front pads with rears,” said Gil Pulliam, senior manager of the aftermarket department for ADVICS.
 “This product-line expansion demonstrates our continued commitment to technology and developing products for the entire brake system.”

-Several major trends are driving much of the innovation and growth in the parts sector: autonomous driving, connectivity, electrification and shared mobility (some in the industry use the acronym “ACES” to consolidate these trends); and advanced driver-assistance systems (“ADAS” is the acronym for that).
+Several major trends are driving much of the innovation and growth in the parts sector: autonomous driving, connectivity, electrification and shared mobility (some in the industry use the acronym “ACES” to consolidate these trends); and advanced driver-assistance systems (ADAS).
 A recent AASA study concluded that nearly 40% of the expected growth in new-product volume over the next decade will come from parts that aren’t even on vehicles yet.

 And in many cases, it’s aftermarket companies – not the automakers – that are developing the technologies and solutions needed to support these trends, Long noted.